EstherAlo/DAREY.IO-Projects/Project10/Project10.md

 # __LOAD BALANCER SOLUTION WITH NGINX AND SSL/TLS__

-During this project I will do the following:
+During this project we will do the following:

 1. Register a new domain name and connect to route 53
 1. Configure Nginx as a Load Balancer